jamesblasco/flutter_preview/README.md

      <img align="right"  height="100px" src="https://github.com/jamesblasco/flutter_preview/blob/master/screenshots/macos_helper.png?raw=true" />

    > **Using macos?**
    > We use the local network layer to communicate between the preview and the damenon service.
-Macos limits all network requets by default and so you will need to allow during debug by adding:
+Macos limits all network requets by default and so you will need to allow it during debug by adding:
    > <key>com.apple.security.network.client</key> <true/>
    > to macos/Runner/DebugProfile.entitlements